The Legend of Red Horse Cavern

-The Legend of Red Horse Cavern is the first novel in the World of Adventure series by Gary Paulsen.
+The Legend of Red Horse Cavern is the first novel in the World of Adventure series by American author Gary Paulsen.
 It was first published on September 1, 1994 by Yearling.

+The audiobook was narrated by Jeff Woodman.

 Plot

 Apache Will Little Bear Tucker and his friend Sarah Thompson spot a treasure chest, get held captive by the villains and later escape.
 After Sarah is recaptured, Will rescues her, they solve the legend of Red Horse and Will disposes of a villain.